ichortower/HatMouseLacey/docs/help-spoilers.md

 Stardew Valley Expanded is installed, she stays on the west/northwest bank of the river instead of using the big island, to avoid Andy's house*)

-On Tuesdays, she goes shopping at Pierre's.
+On Tuesdays, she goes shopping at Pierre's, then returns home. (*If Norm's Country Kitchen is installed, and the truck has started coming to town, she will stop there on her way home*)

 On Fridays, she visits town, then goes to the saloon.